Splitter¶

 Bases: BaseSplitter

-Splits an HTML or Markdown document into chunks based on header levels.
+Split HTML or Markdown documents into chunks by header levels (H1–H6).

 Parameters: